nullivex/ah-wiki/core/Chat.md

 ## General

 All persistent connections (socket and websocket) are joined to a chat room upon connection.
 This room is defined in `api.configData.general.defaultChatRoom`.
 Rooms are used to broadcast messages from the system or other users.
 Rooms can be created on the fly and don't require any special setup.
-In this way. you can push messages to your users with a special functions.

-The special action for persistent connections `say` makes use of `api.chatRoom.socketRoomBroadcast` tell a message to all other users in the room, IE: `say Hello World` from a socket clinet.
+The special action for persistent connections `say` makes use of `api.chatRoom.socketRoomBroadcast` tell a message to all other users in the room, IE: `say Hello World` from a socket client.

-To create private chat rooms (or peer-to-peer rooms), it is suggested that you create a randomly named room and provide each client with an authentication token.
+To create private chat rooms (or peer-to-peer rooms), it is suggested that you create a randomly named room and provide each client with an authentication token or use the matching functions described below.

 Clients can also subscribe to (but not participate in) chatRooms they are not "in" with `listenToRoom ` and `silenceRoom`